 This work contributes to a broader understanding of social institutions that is necessary as society becomes increasingly racially diverse and the millennial generation takes on expanding leadership roles.

-Dr. Pratt is an active public scholar and regularly gives lectures intended for a wide audience.
-She has given public lectures for the American Catholic Historical Society and the Diocese of Camden among others.
+Dr. Pratt is an active public scholar.
+She has written for America and Faithfully and regularly gives lectures for a wide audience.
+She has given public lectures for the American Catholic Historical Society and the Diocese of Camden’s Office of Black Catholic Ministry among others.
 Dr. Pratt is also active in several professional organizations including the Society for the Scientific Study of Religion and the Association for the Sociology of Religion.
 She regularly presents her work at national conferences.
 In 2019, Dr. Pratt was elected Secretary of the Association for the Sociology of Religion’s Council.
 She is the first person elected to this position and will serve until 2021.

 As an outgrowth of her research and a response to systemic racism in the institutions she studies, Dr. Pratt founded TNPratt & Associates in 2018.
 TNPratt & Associates is a research and consulting firm providing a variety of services to aid clients in developing strategic solutions to meet their inclusion & diversity needs.